Master's Tuition Program

 DEADLINE: Monday, February 3, 2020 - 5:00 p.m.

-The Stanford Maternal and Child Health Research Institute (MCHRI) Master’s Tuition Program (MTP) supports those planning to pursue a career as a physician scientist, spending the majority of their time doing NIH funded basic or clinical research related to maternal and child health (MCH).
+The intent of the MCHRI Master’s Tuition Program (MTP) is to support those planning to pursue a career as a physician scientist, spending the majority of their time doing NIH funded basic or clinical research related to maternal and child1 health (MCH).
 The MCHRI project serves as the MS thesis project.

 All projects must be significantly related to the health of expectant mothers and children.